Leovaldez42/IRI/README.md

 ## What's new
+You can get real time updates of corona virus and bitcoin.

+You can take a screenshot with python just by saying screenshot.

+You can now play music with this application.

 Now you can add birthdays of your friends as tell your assistant to remember it.

 Now you can play a game on this